The capacity region of classes of product broadcast channels: The UV outer bound is not tight

+This unequivocally shows that the UV outer bound is {\em strictly} suboptimal for the general broadcast channel.

+\begin{remark} Even if one were to consider the best outer bound with a common message requirement, the UVW outer bound \cite{nai11}, the fact that we are showing that the sum rate is strictly weak for the UV outer bound immediately implies the {\em strict} sub optimality of the UVW outer bound as well.
+To note this, observe that the projection of the UVW outer bound on the plane $R_0=0$ (which is shown in \cite{nai11} to be the UV outer bound) is {\em strictly} suboptimal. \end{remark}

 \begin{claim} Consider the reversely semi-deterministic channel in Figure \ref{fif:f1}.
 Assume that the transition probabilities are uniform across the possible outputs, i.e the red edges have a probability $\frac 13$ in the first component and the blue edges have a probability $\frac 13$ in the second component.
-Then Marton's sum rate (the optimal sum rate) is given by $\frac 83=3-\frac13$ , while the UV sum-rate is at least by $3 - \frac 1{15}$. \end{claim} \begin{proof} We begin by showing that Marton's sum rate (the optimal sum rate) is given by $\frac 83$.
-Claim \ref{cl:reverselysemideterministic} shows that the sum rate of $\qmf_1\times \qmf_2$ is The result of Appendix \ref{Apendix0.5} implies that for any $\lambda\in[0,1]$, $\la \dash SR(\qmf_1)$ is equal to $\la \dash SR(\qmf_1,u(x_1))$ where $u$ is the uniform distribution on $\mathcal{X}_1$.
-A similar statement holds for $\la \dash SR(\qmf_2)$.
-Therefore the sum rate of $\qmf_1\times \qmf_2$ is equal to
+Then Marton's sum rate (the optimal sum rate) is given by $\frac 83=3-\frac13$ , while the UV sum rate is at least $3 - \frac 1{15}$.